rasagy/The10Books/list-dump.md

 3. The Emperor of all Maladies by Siddartha Mukherjee- for being so much more than just a biopgraphy of cancer
 4. The Goldfinch by Donna Tart- for filling the vaccum caused after reading book no 5 and questiong the conventional line between right and wrong.
 5. Shantaram by Gregory Davis Roberts- for showing that beauty lies in the eyes of the beholder
-6. The kite runner by Khaled Hossieni- for being the one of the most heartbreaking stories about loyalty and frienship
+6. The kite runner by Khaled Hosseini- for being the one of the most heartbreaking stories about loyalty and frienship
 7. Animal farm by George Orwell- a great political sattire
 8. Have a little faith by Mitch Albom - for showing the humane side of religion and faith
 9. Harry Potter by J.K.Rowling- for teaching that the real magic lies with people